yiisoft/validator/docs/guide/built-in-rules-composite.md

 $result = (new Validator())->validate('John', new UsernameRuleSet());
 ````

-It can be applied for multiple attributes too:
+It can also be applied to multiple attributes:

 ```php
 use Yiisoft\Validator\Rule\Composite;